tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/submit-commands.md

 ## Start an Assembly using esw-shell

+Before moving ahead, if you have not started backend services.
+Then let's start backend services by following @ref:[this](./base-flow.md){#starting-backend-services} steps.

-First, lets install esw-shell utility which renders ammonite repl with basic api's for us to orchestrate the backend services.
+Now, lets setup an assembly using esw-shell utility.
+It starts an ammonite repl with basic api's for us to orchestrate the backend services.

 ```bash
 cs install esw-shell:0.3.0-RC1